Adib128/vh-manager/README.md

 # VH-Manager - Fleet Management System RESTful API
 VH-Manager is a RESTful API for Fleet Management System.
-This system enables the company to manage all the resources of the fleet and the vehicle booking. the system composed by:
+This system enables the company to manage all the resources of the fleet as well as the vehicle booking managment. the system composed by:

 - Vehicles management